Winning at Marketing Automation – taking lessons from Sport

 When compared to preparation, boxers have been known to describe the night of a fight as irrelevant.
 It’s the work done before the fight that dictates the result.

-Getting the data right is the hard yards of marketing automation success.
+Getting the data right is the key to winning at marketing automation.
+It’s often the hard yards of marketing automation success.
 Get the data wrong and chances are you won’t get the best results.
 Get the data right, and aligned to your marketing plan and you are 100% ready to make that marketing automation campaign live.

 And the chances are it will be a knockout.